uclacs143/project2/setup.md

 ## Import Project in IntelliJ IDEA

 If you use IntelliJ IDEA (Community version is enough), please make sure you have **Scala and SBT plugins installed** in IntelliJ IDEA.
-Import the whole project as an SBT project and keep other settings in default should work.
+Import the whole project as **external SBT project** and keep other settings in default should work.

 If you try to run your code within IntelliJ, please **disable** the 'Make' command before actually running the program.
 Code should be built from command line only (`make compile`).